josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 ### "System" is unclear to many users

-My main belief in all of this is: users might have a preference, but I severely doubt most users think even a tiny fraction as much about theming as we do, as developers.

 It's a common pitfall of human psychology that we imagine everyone thinks like we do.
 Finance people think everyone understands interest and investments; car people think everyone knows how to change their oil; developers think everyone obsesses over color themes.

-But I see little evidence of non-developer users caring nearly as much as we seem to.
+But I see little evidence of non-computer-nerd users caring nearly as much as we seem to.
+Many users have a preference, certainly, but I severely doubt most users think even a tiny fraction as much about theming as we do.

+Our [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge) makes us forget not everyone knows everything we do about color themes.
+Many users likely don't have any understanding of them at all.

 <CalloutPlusQuote>